basnetrohit47/JavaQuiz_Online_Angularjs-/README.txt

  Online quiz project with bootstrap and angularjs.
+ */user are able to choose their desire category to take the quiz/